 The menu also has a search button to make it easy for the users of the site to find specific content.

 The dropdown menus work on mobile devices as well.
 The menu collapses into a hamburger icon that can be clicked and expanded to view different content.

-If you want to build deep navigation menu in your website, then this is a blog to emulate.
+If you want to build a deep navigation menu on your website, then this is a blog to emulate.